mathewlathara/instawork/README.md

 # instawork
-A web interface for instawork
+A web interface for instawork using Django, HTML, CSS and JavaScript

 The project is developed in python **3.8**